Exeter City Guide

 There is also a university gym on St Luke’s campus.
 On the main campus there are lots of sports pitches and indoor courts which students have access to.
 If you would rather go to a gym off campus, which may be less busy, there is a Pure Gym in town and St Sidwell’s point gym on the other side of town, which are both good gyms.
 St Sidwell’s point also has a swimming pool and a spa.

 On campus, there is the student health centre which you can sign up to and they offer GP appointments.
 There is also the wellbeing centre which can be accessed for concerns around mental health and more generally well being as students.
-There are a few different dentists located around town which are easy to get appointments to.
-There are many shops and restaurants across Exeter that are willing to hire students and many of them are within a 20-minute walk for the student locations so are very accessible and easy to get to.
-There are also jobs on campus working for the university or in the university shops, who hire lots of students.
-However, it is important to remember that Exeter is rather small and there are lots of students looking for part time work, so sometimes it can be tricky to find something quickly.
+A few different dentists are located around town which are easy to get appointments to.
+Across Exter, there are plenty of shops and restaurants that are willing to hire students and many of them are within a 20-minute walk for the student locations so are very accessible and easy to get to.

 Insider tip